makwaijun/personalwebpagev2/content/Poetry/Poetry3.md

 ---

-*Commentary:  Based on a Mood in 2023, during a clubbing night out*
+*Commentary:  Based on a moment in 2023, during a clubbing night out. *
 <!-- "The dick thinks I'm a dick; a reference to a teenager screaming inside me", in the first draft which i thought it was funny, but probably ruins the tone. -->